|

 Dissolve Virgin into Boost

 continue with Boost as Sprint's prepaid brand.
-This is
+This was

 arguably

-logical given that Boost is doing well, while Virgin is not.
+logical given that Boost was doing well at the time, while Virgin was

 However, given Sprint's investment in the Virgin brand, and